Applications will be available online at www.EZMealApp.com. If you do not have online access, please call 520-696-5133 for other options.

 To apply for free or reduced-price meals, households can fill out the application and return it to the school unless the household has already received notification that their children are approved for free meals this year.
 Application forms are being distributed to all households with a letter informing households of the availability of free and reduced-price meals for their children and what is required to complete on the application.
 Applications also are available at all school sites in front office and cafeterias.
 We also accept applications by mail, e-mail, fax and at the Food Service Office located at 200 E. Roger Rd.
 Tucson, AZ 85705.
 Only one application is required for all children in the household and the information provided on the application will be used for the purpose of determining eligibility and verification of data.
 Applications may be verified at any time during the school year by the school or other program officials.
 An application for free or reduced price benefits cannot be approved unless it contains complete eligibility information as indicated on the application and instructions, including the last four digits of the primary wage earner’s social security number and a signature of an adult household member.

 Families can apply for benefits at any time.
 If a household member becomes unemployed or if the household size increases, the household should contact the school.
 Such changes may make the children of the household eligible for benefits if the household's income falls at or below the Federal Guidelines.
-Contact Virginia Garcia, 696-5131 M-F 7:00am -3:00pm to request an application.
+Contact Stephanie Jones, 696-5131 M-F 7:00am -3:00pm to request an application.
 In the operation of child feeding programs, no child will be discriminated against because of race, sex, color, national origin, age, or disability.